Flummoxed by phonics? Here’s the what, why and how of phonics to help guide you and your child.

 • You could use a set of fun flashcards like to play games and do activities with your child, focusing on the sounds and letter patterns they are learning.

 For lots of children, their second year is the time when they really put all the phonics they know into practice, and learn to read longer and slightly more complex stories and non-fiction books.
-The focus in year 2 is not so much on using phonics for reading, as by now many children know most of the phonics they need.
-There’s more of a shift to using phonics for spelling, so that children use the phonics they know to help them work out how to spell a wider range of words.
+The focus in year two is not so much on using phonics for reading, as by now many children know most of the phonics they need.
+There’s more of a shift to using phonics for spelling so that children use the phonics they know to help them work out how to spell a wider range of words.

-However, it’s not uncommon for year 2 children to need to revisit phonics they’ve learnt in year 1, so don’t worry if your child isn’t completely confident yet.
+However, it’s not uncommon for year two children to need to revisit phonics they’ve learnt in year one, so don’t worry if your child isn’t completely confident yet.
 It’s a good idea to talk to their teacher to find out if there’s a particular way you could support your child and give them practice with the aspect of phonics they’re finding difficult.
 The key thing is not to let your child get stressed or upset – keep reading and phonic sessions short and fun, and don’t forget to praise them for having a go, as well as when they get things right!

 • Keep reading to them – it’s especially important to do this if they’re struggling a bit with their own reading!
 By picking stories and non-fiction books that appeal to their interests, you’ll be continuing to show them that reading can be fun and worthwhile.

 • As ever, keep reading sessions short and focused, and stop if your child is tired or fed up.
 A short, happy reading session is so much better than a long, difficult one!

 • Go with your child’s own interests.
 Look for books on topics that really excite them, and don’t be afraid to let them read a book that looks ‘too easy’ or ‘too difficult’ for them.
 Any reading practice is good reading practice – and if your child is enjoying the book, they will want to put their skills into action.